cosmo0/mame-retroarch-bezel-converter/README.md

 ### Convert RetroArch overlays to MAME bezels

+Scans a folder containing Retroarch overlays and converts them to MAME bezels.

 > bezel-tools rtm --source-roms path/to/rom/files --source-configs path/to/config/files --output path/to/output --template templates/default.lay --zip

 - `--source-roms` is the path to the rom cfg (the .zip.cfg files)